NTsering/RLERCSSSERVER/rcssserver-16.0.0/README.md

 - bison
 - flex

-Download the latest rcssserver release in the [releases section](https://github.com/rcsoccersim/rcssserver/releases).
+Download the extended rcssserver.
 Extract it and from the rcssserver directory execute:

 ```bash
 ./configure